 Most popular sites

 Thousand Buddha Cliff is located in Youyuan valley, 10 kilometers northeast of Huatugou Town.
 It extends from west to east.
-Nature made thousands of statues of Buddha, bodhisattvas and arhats are arranged in an orderly manner on the cliffs, layered on top of each other, gradually increasing from small to large, ranging from a few meters to a few tens of meters to hundreds of meters, which seems to be carefully carved.
+Nature made thousands of statues of Buddha, bodhisattvas and arhats are arranged in an orderly manner on cliffs, layered on top of each other, gradually increasing from small to large, ranging from a few meters to a few tens of meters to hundreds of meters, which seems to be carefully carved.